platform-experience/serviceportal-best-practice/README.md

 ## Components

-  Angular 1.5 brings the new .component() helper method, which allows developers to write in an Angular 2 style and make upgrading to Angular 2 an easier task.
+  Angular 1.5 brings the new .component() helper method, which allows developers to write in an Angular 2 style and makes upgrading to Angular 2 an easier task.
 Here are the advantages from the Angular documentation:

   * simpler configuration than plain directives
   * promote sane defaults and best practices